bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ```

 To enable a **specific tooltip**, pass the trigger element's `id`, or the `id` of the tooltip (if
-one was provided in the config object) as the first argument whenemitting the `bv::enable::tooltip`
+one was provided in the config object) as the first argument when emitting the `bv::enable::tooltip`
 \$root event:

 ```js